-Today (April 22nd) marks Earth Day, an annual event celebrated across the globe that’s dedicated to demonstrating support for environmental protection.
+Today is World Environment Day, an annual event celebrated across the globe that’s dedicated to demonstrating support for environmental protection.
 Hundreds of countries observe this day each year with various areas of focus, all aligned with the common goal of helping the environment.
-In light of the current water crisis in Cape Town, we’ve decided to focus this year’s post on conserving water at home.
 Although taking on a critical global issue such as water conservation sounds like an insurmountable endeavor, you’d be surprised how easy it can be to make small changes that add up to a big impact.
-If you’re still deciding how to celebrate this Earth Day, or just want to try and limit your overall negative impact on the environment, consider any (or all!) of these ways to conserve water at home:
+If you’re still deciding how to celebrate this World Environment Day, or just want to try and limit your overall negative impact on the environment, consider any (or all!) of these ways to conserve water at home:

 25 Ways to Conserve Water at Home

 1. Reduce Your Shower Time

 This is a really simple way to use less water.
 Use a timer to help you track your time.
 Reducing your shower by just two minutes saves 4 gallons of water.

 While you’re waiting for your shower water to warm up, put a large bucket under the showerhead to catch the water.
 You can then take the water and use it for other things such as watering plants or flushing toilets.